 Level and Volatility Shocks to Fiscal Policy: Term Structure Implications

 Fiscal policy matters for bond risk premia.
-Empirically, government spending level predicts future excess bond returns while controlling for principal components and known predictors.
-Government spending level and volatility both forecast term structure level and slope movements.
+Empirically, government spending level and volatility generate term structure level and slope movements, and they are significant predictors of future excess bond returns.
+Government spending level and volatility are also priced factors in the cross-section of bond and stock portfolios.
 Theoretically, level shocks raise inflation (term structure level effect) when marginal utility is high, making nominal bonds a poor consumption hedge, thus generating positive inflation risk premia.
 Volatility shocks to spending have a strong yield curve slope (steepening) effect, producing positive term premia.
-Asset pricing tests using simulated data corroborate our empirical evidence.
+Asset pricing tests using model simulated data corroborate our empirical evidence.
 Last, fiscal shocks are amplified at the zero lower bound.